liuhualin333/4045Proj17-18/Readme.txt

   1. Download third party libraries according to previous instruction.
   2. Download datasets to data/ folder according to previous instruction.
   3. Navigate to code/ folder:
-  4. Run the following command to: python
+  4. Run the following command to tokenize all sentences in dataset: python tokenizer.py ../data/all_post_clean.csv ../data/all_answers_clean.csv
   5. Run the following command to: python
   6. Run the following command to compute the top 4 keywords in all question posts data: